-Cook it! programme- Where possible access cooking and nutrition education training from your local Public Health dietitian.
+Cook it! programme- Where possible access cooking and nutrition education training from your local public health dietitian.
 Cook it! is the recognised nutrition and cooking skills programme for adult groups in Northern Ireland with useful lesson plans and resources.
 The materials have been adapted for online delivery too.
-Contact your local Public Health dietitian for details.
-Belfast HSC Trust Public Health dietitians email: CDHWteam@belfasttrust.hscni.net
+Contact your local public health dietitian for details.
+See details on page 16.